jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

   + ```zfs list -t snapshot```
 * ```zfs rollback```

 ZFS also has a mechanism to send and receive snapshots, which done in a small enough increments essentially creates a serialized synchronization feature.
 This can be done on the same system as well as over a network conenction to a remote computer.
 Try to do that on ext4.
-To syncrhonize a ZFS filesystem first create a snapshot of a zpool.  using the ```zfs send``` and ```zfs receive``` commands via a pipe you can send your snapshot to become another partiton  ```zfs send datapool@today | zfs recv backuppool/backup```.
-You can pipe the command over ```ssh``` to restore to a remote system, ```zfs send datapool@today | ssh user@hostname sudo zfs recv backuppool/backup```.
+To syncrhonize a ZFS filesystem:

+* first create a snapshot of a zpool
+* Using the ```zfs send``` and ```zfs receive``` commands via a pipe you can send your snapshot to become another partiton
+    +  ```zfs send datapool@today | zfs recv backuppool/backup```.
+* You can pipe the command over ```ssh``` to restore to a remote system
+    + ```zfs send datapool@today | ssh user@hostname sudo zfs recv backuppool/backup```.

 #### ZFS ZIL and SLOG